Bordered by the St. Lawrence River, this scenic region stretches from Montmorency Falls to Mont-Sainte-Anne.

 A bit further north, you can rappel safely down Jean-Larose Falls in the company of experienced guides from Canyoning-Québec.

-Following the river to Saint-Joachim, you'll come to the Cap Tourmente National Wildlife Area, one of Canada's best-known birdwatching sites, with over 300 species.
+Following the river to Saint-Joachim, you'll come to the Cap Tourmente National Wildlife Area, one of Canada's best-known bird-watching sites, with over 180 species.
 It's also home to hiking trails, interpretive activities, and thousands of greater snow geese that gather there in the fall and spring.

-Last but not least, Mont-Sainte-Anne beckons visitors with a host of activities against a breathtaking backdrop, including mountain biking on trails for all levels, hiking, paragliding, golfing at the foot of the mountain, camping at the summit—and even visits to a sled dog village!
+Last but not least, Mont-Sainte-Anne beckons visitors with a host of activities against a breathtaking backdrop, including mountain biking on trails for all levels, hiking, paragliding and , golfing at the foot of the mountain!

 Visitors looking for a more relaxing experience can take in the views from a gondola en route to the top of Mont-Saint-Anne.
 Fall is a particularly beautiful time to visit, as the area is ablaze with colour.